Personal Capital vs Mint

 - Investment Checkup

-I’m going to break it down and look at the most essential components to help you understand which performs better in each of the categories.
+I’m going to break it down and look at the most essential components to help you understand which personal finance app performs better in each of the categories.

 - Checking and savings accounts

 - Student loans

 - Auto loan(s)

 - IRAs & other retirement accounts

 - Even property assets